timchown/address-accountability/draft-chown-address-accountability.md

 is using addresses, whether for itself (e.g., for containers) or for providing tethering.

+{{RFC8273}} and {{RFC9663}} describe approaches for devices being assigned a prefix rather than an address (potentially of many addresses) for their network connectivity.
+The use of a single prefix per device may simplify accountability.

 ## Use SAVI mechanisms

 The FCFS SAVI: First-Come, First-Served Source Address Validation